 - freezer friendly

-- I have added raisins, goji berry, and almonds to this bread.
+I have added raisins, goji berries, and almonds to this bread.
 You may replace it with dried fruits or nuts of your choice.
 Make sure the total quantity remains approximately the same as stated in this recipe.

 1. Combine water and starter.
 Slowly add the flour, cocoa powder and mix well making sure there are no dry bits of flour.
 Let it rest

 2. Next add salt, nuts, raisins, goji berry, and cacao nibs to the dough.
 Mix well, making sure they are incorporated well